Want more Thailand travel tips?

 35. Walk around the moat – Pick a direction along the inner road of the moat and start moving.
 To walk all the way around at a decent speed will probably take you just over an hour.
 Take your time to check out some of the temples and street stalls along the way though!

-38. See artisans at work in Baan Tawai – If you make your way out of town to the wood carving village of Baan Tawai you’ll be sure to spot some craftsmen at work and shopkeepers putting the finishing, decorative touches onto handmade home decor and furniture.
+37. See artisans at work in Baan Tawai – If you make your way out of town to the wood carving village of Baan Tawai, you’ll be sure to spot some craftsmen at work and shopkeepers putting the finishing, decorative touches onto handmade home decor and furniture.

-40. Photography walk – From the sparkly, detailed temples, to bright green, leafy banana trees and sizzling street stalls, Thailand is a very photogenic country.
+40. Go on a photography walk – From the sparkly, detailed temples, to bright green, leafy banana trees and sizzling street stalls, Thailand is a very photogenic country.
 Pick a part of town and grab your camera looking for the little details of life here.
+Some of the my favorite areas to wander even after all these years are the south side of the Old City, the Wat Ket neighborhood and the sois on either side of Sirimangkalagarn Road in the Nimmanhaemin district.

 42. Seek out the city’s ruins – Founded more than 700 years ago Chiang Mai is an old city with a lot of history.
 Unfortunately, most of what you see today was built fairly recently, but there are still a couple spots where you can catch a glimpse of the past like the city’s secret moat and the ancient ruins of Wiang Kum Kam about 5 kilometers from the center of the Old City.

-43. Hang out at Tha Pae Gate – A major traffic and meeting spot, grab a seat and people watch for a while.
+43. Hang out at Tha Pae Gate – A major traffic and meeting spot, grab a seat and people watch for a while at Tha Pae Gate.
 In the evenings there are often people playing music, selling handmade goods or showing off tricks on their bikes.

-44. Head to the Hill Tribe Museum – Learn more about northern Thailand’s hill tribes, like the Akha, Karen and Hmong, at the free Hill Tribe Museum located at the Ratchamangkla Park on Chotana Road (Hwy 197).
+44. Head to the Tribal Museum – Learn more about northern Thailand’s hill tribes, like the Akha, Karen and Hmong, at the Tribal Museum located at the Ratchamangkla Park on Chotana Road (Hwy 197), entrance is only 50 baht.

 45. Find the free water – At most street stalls there will be bottles of water you can purchase or free water for customers.
 If there isn’t a pitcher on the table look for a large round drink cooler near the tables or cooking area with stacked cups and serve yourself.
 This water is purchased drinking water and doesn’t come from a tap – don’t worry!